Pantheon Agency Tips

 The Agency and Community team at Pantheon produced a six part training series that starts with an introduction and moves into power tools and advanced workflows.

-All plans except for the Personal plan can enable Solr for search indexing.
+All plans except for the Basic plan can enable Solr for search indexing.
 For installation instructions and additional details, see Enabling Solr for WordPress, Enabling Solr with Drupal 7 or Enabling Solr on Drupal 8.

 The following tools are specifically for WordPress.